Our Parochial Church Council (PCC)

 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.

-The PCC of this Church agreed and adopted the above Policy at its meeting on 28 APRIL 2019 and will review it on 26 APRIL 2020
+The PCC of this Church agreed and adopted the above Policy at its meeting on 28 APRIL 2019 and will review it at the Annual Parochial Church Meeting on 26 October 2020

 We have appointed